ibm-cloud-docs/assistant/deploy-zendesk.md

 # Integrating with Zendesk
 {: #deploy-zendesk}

-Integrate your Web Chat with a Zendesk service desk solution so your customers always get the help they need.
+Integrate your web chat with a Zendesk service desk solution so your customers always get the help they need.
 {: shortdesc}

-Integrate with a Zendesk service desk by deploying your assistant with the Web Chat integration.
-The Web Chat serves as the client interface for your assistant.
+Integrate with a Zendesk service desk by deploying your assistant with the web chat integration.
+The web chat serves as the client interface for your assistant.
 If, in the course of a conversation with your assistant, a customer asks to speak to a person, you can transfer the conversation directly to a Zendesk agent.

 ![Plus or Premium plan only](images/plus.png) This integration type is available to Plus or Premium plan users only.